 Warmth

-These ratings allow you to make apples-to-apples comparisons between sleeping bags with different types of insulation and from different manufactures.
-For more info, check out this great guide on EN/ISO testing from Therm-a-rest.
+These temperature ratings allow you to make apples-to-apples comparisons between sleeping bags with different types of insulation and from different manufacturers.

 For expedition camping or hiking in extremely cold weather, down is preferable simply because it is less bulky.
-Most sleeping bags that are made for extreme temperatures of -20 to -60° F use down.
+Most sleeping bags that are made for extremely cold temperatures of -20 to -60° F use down.
 Synthetic versions are available but they are large and heavy.

 Over time both down and synthetic sleeping bags lose a bit of warmth.
 There are two causes of this.
 First, the fibers can break down after being compressed and decompressed many times.
 When this happens, the insulation doesn’t loft as well so they can’t trap as much heat to keep you warm.
 How fast this happens depends on a number of factors including how much you use the bag and how tightly you compress it.